A Guide to IR35

 CEST is an online tool which seeks to help clients determine the IR35 status of an engagement.
 It is heavily criticised by experts, and only gives an answer in 85 per cent of cases.

-HMRC are committed to improving the CEST tool as part of the current ongoing consultation.
+HMRC is committed to improving the CEST tool as part of the current ongoing consultation.
 IPSE believes the CEST tool is fatally flawed and should not be used.

 For more information, view IPSE’s IR35 changes guide.

-This article has been compiled using information available to us up to 17-05-2019.
+This article has been compiled using information available to IPSE on 26/10/2022